vxvfaq/vxvfaq/docs/partnerscustomers.rst

 https://trustology.io/vectorspace-ai-leads-with-trustologys-crypto-custodial-hot-wallet/
 Some of the potential partnerships/collaborations that have been in the works during the last months: S&P Global, Neudata, CloudQuant, Microsoft, Bloomberg, GNC.

-How do the collaborations with Microsoft, Amazon, and S&P Global work?
+How do the collaborations with Microsoft, and S&P Global work?
 -------

-For Amazon and Microsoft, it is different than with Bloomberg or S&P Global.
-The former are also different from one another as Amazon's AWS is more mature.
+For Microsoft, it is different than with Bloomberg or S&P Global.
 Microsoft has a different customer base and culture.
-On the Amazon side, we have the life sciences and COVID-19 datasets.
 They want to group us with other companies which is based on their timing based on their life sciences focus.
 Microsoft will be a general focus and has an investment arm that the team will be pursuing as well.
-PR will likely be released by them and both Amazon/MSFT will produce case studies.
+PR will likely be released by them and they will produce case studies.

-What is the current status on the pending Public Relations (PR) with Amazon, Microsoft, S&P Global etc.?
+What is the current status on the pending Public Relations (PR) with Microsoft, S&P Global etc.?
 -------

 They are in progress and that is all we can say at this time.